snn2spade/concert-ticket-scraping/README.md

 scrapy-client schedule kaidee -p ConcertScraper
 ```

-This will scraping ticket sold on Kaidee with specifc keyword 'Celine' (You can change it later)
+This will scraping ticket sold on Kaidee with specifc keyword 'Celine' (You can change it in settings.py)

 Now go to http://localhost:6800 and go to log section you will see job is running.